skip to Main Content

 JOIN US!

 To attend the ‘Embodied Shamanism’ course, you need to have completed our First Steps course, and at least one other, Next-Steps or Further-Steps, course with us (please note, there really are no exceptions to this).
+There are 2 Next-Steps courses you can take before February:

 The closing date for enrolment is February 1st.
-The course is highly unlikely to be repeated until 2028 at the earliest, so please do take this opportunity to book (remember, once booked, you can always work through the recordings at your own pace, and with no time limits).
+The course is highly unlikely to be repeated until 2030 at the earliest, so please do take this opportunity to book (remember, once booked, you can always work through the recordings at your own pace, and with no time limits).

 Payment by instalments.
 We are committed to keeping our courses as affordable as we can, and this course is way cheaper than almost any comparable one.
 However, please remember that (depending on what country you are from) PayPal offers the option of spreading the payment over 3 monthly instalments.
 There is no fee at all for this, nor any interest incurred.